-Layering actually means wearing clothes which keep you dry, trap heat, and protect from the elements.
+Layering actually means wearing clothes that keep you dry, trap heat, and protect you from the elements.
 A good set of layers will keep you equally comfortable in 50°F and 15°F temperatures.

 A winter layering system consists of 3 or 4 parts: